 - Whisk the eggs.
-Crack the eggs into a medium-sized bowl.
-Add the water and mustard.
-Whisk until you get a smooth mixture.
+Crack the eggs into a medium-sized bowl, add the water and mustard, and whisk until you get a smooth mixture.

 - Prepare the breadcrumbs.
 Mix the breadcrumbs, garlic powder, paprika, onion powder, and red pepper flakes.
 Transfer the mixture to an extended plate or container.
 You can also use a large bowl but it might be harder to coat the pork with the mixture.

 - Season the pork.
-Add salt and pepper to the pork chops on all sides.
-Season to taste.
-Dredge the chops in all-purpose flour until they’re completely covered.
+Add salt and pepper to the pork chops on all sides and dredge them in all-purpose flour until they’re completely covered.

 - Coat the pork.
-Place the pork chops in the egg mixture and coat them.
-Transfer the pork to the seasoned breadcrumbs and press down on them so the breadcrumbs stick.
+Place the pork chops in the egg mixture, then transfer them to the breadcrumbs and press down so the breadcrumbs stick.
 Flip them over and press down again.
-They should be covered with breadcrumbs on all sides.
-This process is easier if you use one hand for the egg mixture and another for the breadcrumbs.

 - Fry it.
 Carefully lower the corner of a breaded pork chop into the oil.
-It should sizzle right away.
-If it doesn’t, remove the pork and let the oil heat for another 2-3 minutes.
-Once ready, lower 1 pork chop into the oil at a time.
-Let it fry for 1-2 minutes on each side or until golden brown.
+It should sizzle right away, but if it doesn’t, remove the pork and let the oil heat for another minute or so.
+Once ready, lower one pork chop into the oil and fry it for 1-2 minutes on each side or until golden brown.
 Repeat for every pork chop.